rjw57/buri/README.md

 issued, the OS uses the value of the `X` register to index an OS call.
 Return values, if any, are stored in the `A` register.

+## Calling conventions

+The default throughout is for the M and X flags to be set (8-bit accumulator and index) which allows for more compact immediate addressing instructions.
+Code which enables a 16-bit register should take care to reset it before calling other public code.
+Generally, "public" means code in a separate source file.
+Functions should preserve the X and Y registers but are free to corrupt the A register (or use it as a return value).